vladimirlojanica/ideas/README.md

 Examples:

  * You search a directory (grep) and pin the results to the top of the terminal.
 You mark off each file you process as you go.

+Existing:

+ * This could be similar to Douglas Engelbart's Demo where he interacts with a grocery list where the pinned shell output could be marked as the user works his way through the list.

 ## 94. Policy Tracking